IndomieGorengSatu/Mie/README.md

-## What did the hat say to the scarf?
-## You can hang around.
-I'll just go on ahead.
+## I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.